hneth/unikn/README.md

 <!-- ![](./inst/pix/logo.svg) -->
 <a href = "https://www.uni-konstanz.de/"> <img src = "./inst/pix/logo_unikn.png" alt = "uni.kn" width = "280px" align = "left" style = "width: 280px; float: left; border:10;"/> </a>

-The [University of Konstanz's Corporate Design](https://www.uni-konstanz.de/en/university/news-and-media/create-online-and-print-media/corporate-design/) (CD) was created by the [University of Konstanz](https://www.uni-konstanz.de/) and [Strichpunkt GmbH](https://www.strichpunkt-design.de/) and introduced in 2014.
+The [University of Konstanz's Corporate Design](https://www.uni-konstanz.de/en/university/news-and-media/create-online-and-print-media/corporate-design/) (CD) was created by [Strichpunkt GmbH](https://www.strichpunkt-design.de/) and the [University of Konstanz](https://www.uni-konstanz.de/) in 2014.
 We are members of the research group on [Social Psychology and Decision Sciences](https://www.spds.uni-konstanz.de/) at the [University of Konstanz](https://www.uni-konstanz.de/) and make some CD elements available to fellow users of R (e.g., for creating scientific visualizations).
 However, all copyrights on the CD remain with the original copyright holders.

 We aim for an authentic representation of a highly-specified corporate design.
 While rigid specifications help to maintain coherence and consistency, they also tend to cause frustration in expert users.
 As the design has been developed in a flexible way that allows for individual elements to be modified as needed, we allow for some liberties, mostly by relaxing some restrictions.
 Examples include: